-LandlordInvest enables you to invest in buy‐to‐let mortgages and bridging loans, backed by British property.
+LandlordInvest enables you to invest in bridging and development finance loans, backed by British property.
 Whilst we take precautions to ensure your investment is performing well, as with any type of investment, there are risks involved.
 Below we set out these risks and our approach to mitigate them.
 The main risks with secured P2P lending are:

 Borrower default is the biggest risk and happens when a borrower does not repay his/her loan.
 This means that your capital is at risk.

 We only participate in secured lending which means that the total value of the loan is always secured against property.
 If the borrower does not repay their loan then we can sell the property to cover any shortfall.
 We only lend to borrowers who have properties that we believe could be sold reasonably easily.

 However, please keep in mind that whilst the investment is backed by property, the realisable value of the security depends on the value of the underlying property.

 If a loan goes into default we will contact you to make you aware that your borrower is in default and explain the next steps of the enforcement process that we will manage on your behalf.

 Mortgage fraud is when mortgages are obtained fraudulently.

 Mortgage fraud usually involves individual(s) or organised criminal gangs and at least one corrupt associate, such as an accountant, solicitor or surveyor.

 We mitigate these risk in various ways, including: